OpenDSA/OpenDSA/RST/en/PL/LambdaCalculus.rst

 To fully evaluate a lambda calculus expression, we may have to perform multiple beta reductions.
 This must be done until there are no more beta-redexes left in the expression.
-At that point, the expression, fully evaluated, is said to be in :term:`beta-normal` form.
+At that point, the expression, fully evaluated, is said to be in :dfn:`beta-normal` form.
 Since this involves potentially multiple beta reductions, we have a choice for the order in which the individual beta conversions are performed.